fanart-tv/fanartwiki/docs/General/navigating fanart.tv.md

 === "VIP"

-    This is a direct link to read about the benefits of becoming a [VIP](vip.md "Become a VIP") on the site
+    This is a direct link to read about the benefits of becoming a [VIP](vip.md "Become a VIP") on the site.

+=== "Wiki"

+    Seems you already found this one.

 === "Artwork"